pingcap/tidb-operator/en/restore-data-using-tidb-lightning.md

 * Remote

     Unlike the local mode, the remote mode needs to use [rclone](https://rclone.org) to download Mydumper backup tarball file from a network storage to a PV.
-Any cloud storage supported by rclone should work, but currently only the following have been tested: [Google Cloud Storage (GCS)](https://cloud.google.com/storage/), [AWS S3](https://aws.amazon.com/s3/), [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/).
+Any cloud storage supported by rclone should work, but currently only the following have been tested: [Google Cloud Storage (GCS)](https://cloud.google.com/storage/), [Amazon S3](https://aws.amazon.com/s3/), [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/).

     To restore backup data from the remote source, take the following steps:

     1. Make sure that `dataSource.local.nodeName` and `dataSource.local.hostPath` in `values.yaml` are commented out.

     2. Create a `Secret` containing the rclone configuration.
 A sample configuration is listed below.
 Only one cloud storage configuration is required.
 For other cloud storages, refer to [rclone documentation](https://rclone.org/).
-Using AWS S3 as the storage is the same as restoring data using BR and Mydumper.
+Using Amazon S3 as the storage is the same as restoring data using BR and Mydumper.

         There are three methods to grant permissions.
 The configuration varies with different methods.
 For details, see [Backup the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).

-        * If you grant permissions by importing AWS S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, use the following configuration:
+        * If you grant permissions by importing Amazon S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, use the following configuration:

             {{< copyable "" >}}